 If you suffer from a rotator cuff injury or condition, you need experienced surgeons who specialize in shoulder disorders.
-The orthopedic shoulder surgeons at MedStar Orthopaedic Institute are all fellowship-trained in shoulder surgery and focus exclusively on shoulders.
+The orthopedic surgeons at MedStar Orthopaedic Institute are all fellowship-trained and focus exclusively on shoulder conditions and surgeries.
 No matter how complex your injury or condition, we have the skills and the expertise to find an effective solution for you.
 As leaders in the field, we develop advanced new surgical methods and even teach surgical procedures to surgeons around the country.

 Whenever possible, we offer you minimally invasive surgical techniques, which use smaller incisions and sophisticated instruments to repair your injury with a faster, less painful recovery than traditional surgery.
 We also specialize in innovative procedures including arthroscopic rotator cuff repair.
 We’ll spend time with you and your family to explain your condition and develop a treatment plan that will be most effective for you.
 Our priority is eliminating your pain and helping you feel healthy and strong once again.